rosestack/maven-release-by-file-action/test-project/README.md

 ## Usage

-This project is meant to be used with the maven-release-action.
+This project is meant to be used with the maven-release-by-file-action.
 See the main README for more information.